GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Related Work

 \subsubsection{Exact Graph Unlearning}

 GraphEraser pioneered the first graph unlearning framework \cite{graph_unlearn}.
-Specifically, it partitions the original training graph into disjoint shards and then trains a separate GNN on each shard.
-Upon a new unlearning request, it directly deletes the node from the corresponding shard and subsequently retrains the shard GNN.
-Wang et al. \cite{inductive_gu} later adapted this framework into an inductive setting.
+This framework partitions the original training graph into disjoint shards and trains a separate GNN on each shard.
+Upon receiving a new unlearning request, the target node is removed from its associated shard, followed by retraining of the corresponding shard model.
+Wang et al. \cite{inductive_gu} subsequently extended this framework to inductive settings.